-BATON ROUGE, LA – Skilltype and Technology from Sage have released a new report.
-This report examines the librarian skills landscape and identifies development areas.
-Moreover, the eagerly awaited third Librarian Futures report is available for download, offering fresh insights for academic libraries.
+BATON ROUGE, LA – Skilltype and Technology from Sage have released new research, examining the librarian skills landscape.
+Moreover, the eagerly awaited third Librarian Futures Librarian Skills Landscape Report is available for download, offering fresh insights for academic libraries.

 Charting the Course for the Future of Libraries

 The second Librarian Futures report asked the question: How can academic libraries be more deeply involved in the undergraduate learning journey?
 This new Librarian Skills Landscape Report explores the emerging skills required to fulfill a library’s mission – in a decade shaped by social, political, and technological change – and meet the needs of today’s library patrons.
 Over 2,000 academic library professionals contributed global perspectives.
 From frontline librarians to library directors, their input ensures a representative set of insights for the report.

 The report uncovers significant findings:

 - Similarly, librarians and leaders of library organizations often select the same skills, considering many core information skills to be enduring and important.